Toxantron/scrumonline/README.md

 ## Road Map
 * Include vote history of previous stories at the bottom of the master view
-* Simple cookie to store the user name for the "Join Session" form
 * Statistics tab in navigation bar
 * Mobile apps with watch support.
 Imagine voting on Android Wear or Apple Watch.
 Wouldn't that be cool? :D